kudobuilder/kudo/keps/0012-operator-extensions.md

       - init.yaml
 ```

-An extension framework, that was trying to update the `init` task with a patch captured in `templates/init-patch.yaml` could update the task in different, but equivalent ways:
+An extension operator, that was trying to update the `init` task with a patch captured in `templates/init-patch.yaml` could update the task in different, but equivalent ways:

 ```yaml
 tasks: